storj/docs/app/learn/concepts/access/access-management-at-the-edge/page.md

 By using hierarchically derived encryption keys, it becomes easy to share the ability to decrypt a single object or set of objects without sharing the private encryption passphrase or having to re-encrypt objects.
 Unlike the HD API Keys, where the hierarchy is derived from further restrictions of access, the path prefix structure of the object storage hierarchy is the foundation of the encryption structure.

 A unique encryption key can be derived client-side for each object whether it’s a path or file.
-That unique key is generated automatically when sharing objects, allowing users to share single objects or paths, with the ability to encrypt just the objects that are shared, without having to worry about separately managing encryption access to objects that aren’t being shared.&#x20;
+That unique key is generated automatically when sharing objects, allowing users to share single objects or paths, with the ability to encrypt just the objects that are shared, without having to worry about separately managing encryption access to objects that aren’t being shared.

 ### Access Management with API Keys